esnahn/phd_thesis_markdown_snu_ko/README.md

-# UNSW CCRC Markdown Thesis
+# SNU Korean Markdown Thesis

-This work is based on [Tom Pollard's](https://github.com/tompollard), updated to conform with UNSW requirements.
+This work is based on [Mat Lipson's template](https://github.com/matlipson/phd_thesis_markdown), which in turn is based on [Tom Pollard's](https://github.com/tompollard), updated with [Seyoon Ko's snuthesis](https://github.com/kose-y/snuthesis) to be used for writing korean thesis with SNU requirements.
+[Sujin Lee's guide](http://sujinlee.me/pandoc-thesis/) was the inspiration for this work.

 Write in simple text like this:

 ![markdown example](https://github.com/ArdenB/CCRCexamples/raw/master/markdown_thesis/source/figures/markdown.png)